-Should an attachment no longer be required but needs to still be associated to the record it can be archived instead of deleted.
-This allows the document to still be accessed if needed but hidden behind the Archive view filter ensuring it is not used by accident.
+Should an attachment no longer be required but needs to still be associated to the record, it can be archived instead of deleted.
+This allows the attachment to still be accessed if needed but remain hidden behind the Archive view filter, ensuring it is not used by accident.

 To archive an attachment, click its archive (folder) icon and then click OK to confirm, in the dialog box that appears.

 To reactivate an attachment, click its Activate (return) icon and then click OK in the dialog box that appears.

 There is a direct link for every attachment that can be copied for external use by clicking the Copy icon on the Direct Link line.

 When this link is pasted in a browser, the attachment will become available for download or will download automatically, depending on browser settings.

 By clicking the Download History icon, any downloads of the attachment can be monitored.
 Both internal downloads, made by clicking on the attachment title within iPassport or, external downloads, made by using the copied link, will be recorded.